CleitonCorrea/cli-easy/README.md

-# cli-dev-backend CLI
+# EASY CLI

-A CLI for cli-dev-backend.
+A CLI for devs backend.

 ## Customizing your CLI